RetailRocket/Interval/README.md

 Interval<TPoint> with lower and upper bounds.
 Each of bound can be of three types: Open, Close and Infinity.
 It alows to create combinations of intervals:

 #### Closed
-Both boundary points are inculded to interval
+Both boundaries points are inculded to theinterval

 ![](readme/images/closed.png)

 [a, b] = {x | a <= x <= b}

 #### Open
-Both boundary points are not inculded to interval
+Both boundaries points are not inculded to the interval

 ![](readme/images/open.png)

 (a, b) = {x | a < x < b}

 #### openClosed (a, b]
-Lower bound is not included to interval, upper bound is included to interval
+Lower boundary point is not included to the interval, upper bound is included to the interval

 ![](readme/images/openClosed.png)

 (a, b] = {x | a < x <= b}

 #### closedOpen [a, b)
+Lower boundary point is included to the interval, upper bound is not

 ![](readme/images/closedOpen.png)

 [a, b) = {x | a <= x < b}

 #### infinityOpen
+Lower boundary is infinity and any point of the interval is more than it boundary, upper boundary point is not included to the interval

 ![](readme/images/infinityOpen.png)